 This might look complicated at first, but just focus on the cost function.
 It’s quantifying the difference between what our algorithm is predicting – hO(x(i)) – and what the actual value of our target variable is, or y(i).
 Our goal should be to minimize this cost function, because we want our predicted values to be as close as possible to the actual target variable values.

 So how do we actually do this?
 Well, we start with a random set of predictions and try to improve from there.
 If our predictions come in too high, we’ll adjust.
 If they’re too low we’ll adjust too.
 The algorithm basically moves around in the dark slowly until it finds what it’s looking for.
 The funny thing is that Gradient Descent is actually an algorithm in of itself – we’re using an algorithm to improve our algorithm.
 Pretty cool!
-For more details on how the Gradient Descent algorithm is implemented (in addition to the other solutions for optimizing our cost function), check out Professor Andrew Ng’s free course on Coursera (more info below).
+For more details on how the Gradient Descent algorithm is implemented (in addition to the other solutions for optimizing our cost function), check out our Introduction to Optimizers.

 To reiterate how all of these pieces fit into the puzzle: we use Gradient Descent to optimize our cost function, which is how our algorithm finds the underlying relationship in our data.
 We do that by starting with some random predictions, and slowly calibrating our approach until we get as close as possible to the actual values we’re looking for.